How to tell if plaster is dry enough to paint

 Coating Effects: If a primer or sealer is applied before painting, it can slow down the drying time of the plaster even further.
 This is especially relevant for surfaces that have been previously painted or treated with specific products.

-See also How to roast swede
+See also How to tell if clutch is slipping

 Test for Dryness: To determine if the plaster is dry enough for painting, touch it with the back of your hand.
 If it feels cool or damp, then it still needs more time to dry.
 However, if it feels dry and warm to the touch, then it is likely ready for painting.